BMI Calculator: Understand Your Body Mass Index & Health

 Nutrition Tips

-• Eat a balanced diet rich in fruits, vegetables, whole grains, and lean proteins
+- ✓Eat a balanced diet rich in fruits, vegetables, whole grains, and lean proteins to support a healthy BMI range for women and men.

-• Control portion sizes and practice mindful eating
+- ✓Control portion sizes and practice mindful eating

-• Stay hydrated by drinking plenty of water throughout the day
+- ✓Stay hydrated by drinking plenty of water throughout the day to help manage your BMI for weight loss.

 Exercise Tips

-• Incorporate movement into your daily routine
+- ✓Incorporate movement into your daily routine for sustainable BMI maintenance at home.

-When to Consult a Healthcare Professional
+When to Consult a Healthcare Professional About BMI

 While BMI is a useful screening tool, it's important to consult with a healthcare professional for personalized advice.
 Consider seeking professional guidance if:

-• Your BMI is outside the normal range
+- Your BMI is outside the normal range

-• You have concerns about your weight or health
+- You have concerns about your weight or health

-• You want to start a weight loss program
+- You want to start a weight loss program

-• You have pre-existing health conditions
+- You have pre-existing health conditions

-• You're taking medications that affect weight
+- You're taking medications that affect weight

-• You need personalized nutrition or exercise advice
+- You need personalized nutrition or exercise advice

 Frequently Asked Questions About BMI